 ITB Berlin, short for Internationale Tourismusbörse Berlin, is the world's largest travel trade fair.
 Every year in March more than 10,000 exhibitors present dream destinations all over the world - from Albania to Zimbabwe.
 Around 180,000 visitors can find inspiration, inspiration and information every year.

 The whole wide world on 160,000m² - the ITB in Berlin is the most important event in the travel industry

-More than 160,000 visitors are again expected in the capital in 2023, when the most important trade fair in the travel industry is due to take place there.
-From March 8th to 12th, countries, tour operators, transport operators, hotels and many other tourism companies will gather in the exhibition halls at the Radio Tower to present the latest travel trends.
+More than 160,000 visitors are again expected in the capital city in 2026, when the most important trade fair in the travel industry is due to take place there.
+From 4th to 8th March, Länder, tour operators, transport operators, hotels and many other tourism companies will gather in the exhibition halls at the Funkturm to present the latest travel trends.
 Whether for networking with industry partners or as a source of inspiration for the next trip, the ITB has a lot to offer for trade and private visitors.
 Every year, one nation also presents its home country as an ITB partner country.

 The largest tourism trade fair for industry experts and travel enthusiasts